admien33/clean_agency_demo01/README.md

 Design from Clean Blog & Agency Themes from Start Bootstrap, editable and extendable, based on Jekyll & Git.

-Optim pagespeed insight > 90% both mobile & desktop, 2017-08-26
+Optim home-page pagespeed insight > 90% both mobile & desktop, 2017-08-26

 Custom templates could be defined on each page.
 Example pages on demo_01 : custom navigation headers, custom footer and canvas on home page.